3dreamengine/3DreamEngine/README.md

 Roughness, metallic, specular and glossiness are single channel textures.

 Please note that the rendering pipeline only accepts combined RMA textures (roughness, metallic, ao, or its Phong counterpart glossiness, specular, ao).
 If not present, it will generate it and put it in the love save directory.
-It is recommended to use them to avoid heavy (but threaded) CPU merge operations.
+It is recommended to use them to avoid heavy (but at least threaded) CPU merge operations.
+DDS files are supported, but can not generate mipmaps automatically.

 ## thumbnails
 Name a (smaller) file "yourImage_thumb.ext" to let the texture loader automatically load it first, then load the full textures at the end.
-If the automatic thumbnail generator is enabled, this will be done automatically, but the first load will be without thumbnail.
+If the automatic thumbnail generator is enabled (true by default), this will be done automatically, but the first load will be without thumbnail.

 ## mat - 3Dream material file (lua syntax)
 The .mtl file usually exported with .obj will be loaded automatically.